hundehausen/awesome-monero/README.md

 - [monero-rpc-php](https://github.com/refring/monero-rpc-php) - Monero daemon and wallet RPC client library written in modern PHP.
 - [monero-java](https://github.com/woodser/monero-java) - Java library for using Monero
 - [monero-rs](https://github.com/monero-rs/monero-rs) - Library with support for de/serialization on block data structures and key/address generation and scanning related to Monero cryptocurrency.
+- [libmonero](https://github.com/monumexyz/libmonero) - libmonero is a library for the Monero cryptocurrency written in Rust.
+It is designed to be fast, safe and easy to use.
 - [monero-cpp](https://github.com/woodser/monero-cpp) - C++ library for using Monero
 - [go-monero-rpc-client](https://github.com/omani/go-monero-rpc-client) - A go client for the Monero wallet and daemon RPC
 - [go-monero](https://github.com/duggavo/go-monero) - A multi-platform Go library for interacting with Monero servers either on clearnet or not, supporting daemon and wallet RPC, p2p commands and ZeroMQ.